Madivoli/Superstore-Performance-Customer-and-Product-Analysis/README.md

 ---

-4. Are the loss-making products concentrated in certain categories that might be used to attract customers?*
+4.**Are the loss-making products concentrated in certain categories that might be used to attract customers?**

 -- Analysis of loss-making products concentration